Snapchat/KeyDB-docs/docs/enterprise-flash-sizing.md

 ```
 If there are more than one SSD being used consider setting them up in a RAID array.

 If you are using AWS you will have to remount to your NVME volume on boot via fstab typicaly using UUIDs.
-If you want an AWS image with FLASH automatically set up, use the [KeyDB Pro AMI](https://aws.amazon.com/marketplace/pp/B086WNHBGJ).
+If you want an AWS image with FLASH automatically set up, use the [KeyDB AMI](https://aws.amazon.com/marketplace/pp/B086WNHBGJ).
 Follow the instructions [here](https://docs.keydb.dev/docs/ami/) to have flash automatically configured.

 ## Monitoring